Vampire moth. (Calyptra thalictri)

 Image: Mary Keim

-Anonymous asked: me and my friends refer to you as the "excited animal girl from tumblr", and I kind of want it to be a thing
+Anonymous said: me and my friends refer to you as the "excited animal girl from tumblr", and I kind of want it to be a thing

 Well you and your friends are the best people ever oh my god CAN THIS BE A THING I THINK SO MY GOOD MAN